frlryr/magyarul/src/magyarul/CORE.md

 * Except for Ő and Ők, personal pronouns are usually omitted.
 * Unless meant for emphasis or clarity.
 * Ő means He/She, but its "agenderized".

-## Verbs
-### Lenni to be &
-    Singular                    Plural                      Context
-1st (Én) vagyok     I am        Mi vagyunk      We are 2nd (Te) vagy       You are     Ti vagytok      You are     Familiar 2nd (Maga) van      You are     Maguk vannak    You are     Formal 2nd (Ön) van        You are     Önök vannak     You are     Official 3rd (Ő) van         He/She is   Ők vannak       They are

-* Van and vannak are omitted when describing people, giving their jobs or nationalities.

 # Semantics